How to Replace & Adjust a Honda TRX400 Clutch Lever

 Adjusting Honda TRX400EX Clutch Lever

 Step 1.
-Moving down to the lower right side of the engine, break loose the clutch adjuster locknut, then adjust the clutch adjuster bolt to tighten the clutch cable to the point where there’s no more slack.
+Move down to the lower right side of the engine, break loose the clutch adjuster locknut, then adjust the clutch adjuster bolt to tighten the clutch cable to the point where there’s no more slack.
 Retighten the adjuster locknut.

 NOTE: Too much gap and the lever won’t pull enough clutch; too little gap and you risk permanently engaging the clutch.